mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``expectResult``: Optional mixed type.
 A value corresponding to the expected result of the operation.
-This field may be a scalar value, a single document, or an array of documents in the case of a multi-document read.
+This field may be a scalar value, a single document, or an array of values.
 Test runners MUST follow the rules in `Evaluating Matches`_ when processing this assertion.

   This field is mutually exclusive with `expectError <operation_expectError_>`_.